Year - 2007

 I also got to give kudos to the Special Effects team on this film.
 Really creepy and well done stuff.
 The reveal of Freddy's brain is still cool after all these years, as is the scenes where Freddy actually crawls out of Jesse's body through his stomach.
 It doesn't really look cheaply made, giving those scenes a level of surrealness and tension.
 I also liked the dogs with the human faces on them, plus that mutated cat with the big teeth.
 The murder scenes are actually quite tame in this one compared to the original [even though the body count here is a bit larger] but I didn't mind it.
 Just a really nice job and nice use of the budget as well.

 I wish I could say the same about the characters in the film.
 Sorry, but I couldn't really identify with any one of them.
 Jesse was my biggest issue and he was the main character.
 If he's gay, that's fine.
-But he was kind of insulting I think to gay people everywhere.
-I'm pretty sure that not all gay people scream like bitches whenever they're scared.
-I could be wrong but I think that's a stereotype, isn't it?
-Also, he dresses horribly [80s fashion wasn't THAT hideous] and is the wussiest dude I have seen in a horror film in a really long time.
-I'm supposed to root for this guy?
-He doesn't even bother fighting Freddy's control until the very end of the film!
+I think that's actually a great move, especially for an 80s horror movie!
+But he isn't a strong character I can really connect with.
+I know he's struggling with Freddy possessing him and making him commit some bad stuff.
+But he doesn't even bother fighting Freddy's control until the very end of the film!
+He's also written in a stereotypical way, which is kind of annoying.
 Why should I care about him?
 Hell, I wanted Freddy to take over his body completely so I wouldn't have had to see him again.
 That's shitty screenwriting, people!

 And I gotta say, kudos to Nancy Reagan for tormenting children everywhere.
 Just because your child is acting weird doesn't mean he or she is on drugs.
 That's not parenting.
 That's being an ignorant prick.
 Remember that.
 And isn't it rich that the school coach is well known to frequent S & M clubs?
 Boy, sex laws sure have changed since 1985!

 The acting was pretty good, I gotta say though.
-Even though I dislike Jesse, Mark Patton did a good job playing him.
+Despite the writing for Jesse at times, Mark Patton did a good job playing him.
 He hit the right emotional notes that were needed and convinced me that he was either nuts, or just plain possessed.
 I just wish his character was written better, which is no fault on Patton at all.
 He did what he could with the role and I commend him for that.
 Kim Myers looked like Meryl Streep but didn't act as good as her.
 Still, she was good as the supportive girlfriend.
-I wish I knew girls like them.
+I wish I knew girls like her.
 I would be able to cheat on her all the time and she'd still be with me.
 Only in the world of cinema.
 Robert Rusler is the best actor here since he has the best dialogue.
 Plus he seems like a cool dude.
 Liked him in WEIRD SCIENCE.
 Liked him here as well.
 Clu Gulager and Hope Lange were convincing as the parents.
 Very credible work.
 Marshall Bell as the Coach was okay.
 All he did was scream and get his ass spanked by a towel.
 It's worth a decent paycheck, I guess.
 And of course, Robert Englund returns as Freddy Krueger.
 He has a little more screen time than in the first, but he's still creepy and mean at this point.
 Great job.

 One more thing before I end this review: I hate the ending to this film.
 Not that I don't like "happy" endings but just how it happened is what bothers me.
 The love story between Jesse and Lisa was barely established in this film.
 Yeah, they seemed to be digging each other but LOVE?
 LOVE??
 Really?
 Lisa LOVED Jesse?
 Jesse LOVED Lisa?
 Even though they barely knew each other that long?
 Before they even kissed?
 Before they even discussed having feelings for each other?
 LOVE?
 Really?
 You know, it wasn't convincing at all to me.
 Lisa getting rid of Freddy because she loved Jesse was a bit too much to deal with.